 She has been Visiting Professor at the University of Hyderabad, India.
 25th January-11th February 2007.
 Academic funding: UPE (University Programme of Excellence); at the Universities of Wollongong and ANU (Australian National University, Canberra), Australia.
 July 2010-December 2010; at the University of Tezpur (Assam, India).
 26th January-6th February 2013.

-She was also Head of the Department from October 2016 till December 2018 and editor of Miscelanea: A Journal of English and American Studies from 1998 till 2006.
+She was Head of the Department from October 2016 till December 2018 and editor of Miscelanea: A Journal of English and American Studies from 1998 till 2006.